Cafundó (film)

 Cafundó is 2005 Brazilian historical drama film written and directed by Paulo Betti and Clóvis Bueno and starring Lázaro Ramos.
 The film is a biopic based on miracle worker preto velho João de Camargo of Sorocaba and is based on the book João de Camargo de Sorocaba: O Nascimento de uma Religião by Carlos de Campos and Adolfo Frioli.
 The title comes from a former quilombo, the source of João de Camargo's original spiritual inspiration, located in today's Salto de Pirapora.

 Plot

 São Paulo state, 1890s.
-João is a former slave and the son of an Orisha priestess and works as a muleherd for a coronel.
+João is a former slave and the son of an Orisha priestess and works as a mule herd for a coronel.
 One day, he and his close friend Cirino decide to leave the farm.
 João takes his mother to Cafundó, the bastion of Afro-American religion in the vicinity.
 However, João leaves the community and takes errands to work in menial jobs.
 He meets a possessed white prostitute named Rosário and falls in love.
 Only after an unhappy marriage with Rosário and his mother's demise, João has a series of visions and decides to work as a spiritual leader for Sorocaba.
 In 1906, he builds a church with help from Cirino and begins to preach his syncretic faith, which is a blend of Orisha worship, veneration of Catholic saints, and eventually Kardecist spiritism.